-The Special Meeting will be held at .
-You can vote, or submit a proxy to vote, at the Special Meeting if you were a record holder of Perficient common stock at the close of business on [], 2002.
+The Special Meeting will be held at Perficient's offices at 7600B North Capital of Texas Highway, Austin, Texas 78731.
+You can vote, or submit a proxy to vote, at the Special Meeting if you were a record holder of Perficient common stock at the close of business on March 4, 2002.
 You can vote your shares by attending the meeting and voting in person or you can mark the enclosed proxy card with your vote, sign it and mail it in the enclosed return envelope.
 You can revoke your proxy at any time before it has been voted.

-Record Date and Voting (page [])
+Record Date and Voting (page 35)

-Our Board of Directors has fixed [], 2002 as the record date for determination of holders of Perficient common stock entitled to notice of, and to vote at, the Special Meeting.
+Our Board of Directors has fixed March 4, 2002 as the record date for determination of holders of Perficient common stock entitled to notice of, and to vote at, the Special Meeting.
 Only holders of record of Perficient common stock at the close of business on the record date will be entitled to notice of, and to vote at, the Special Meeting or any adjournment thereof.